WHAT DOES IT TAKE TO BECOME A CREATIVE DIRECTOR? - with Hannah Lowe

 In terms of improving my skills I’m always trying to “get better”.
-For instance, I’ve started doing more and more hand calligraphy work for clients e.g. name place cards.
-I’ve watched many Youtube videos and have taken part in online workshops in Facebook groups.
+For instance, I’ve started doing more and more hand calligraphy work for clients (e.g. name place cards).
+I’ve watched many Youtube videos and have taken part in online workshops and Facebook groups.
 Unfortunately I haven’t been able to find any events nearby where I can learn calligraphy skills.
 Some nights I spend hours practicing different strokes, certain words or how certain words link together.

 6. What are the top three challenges you had to face when starting out your business?

-Self doubt!
-I’ve had many times where I’ve thought my skills were not enough or I’ve spent way too much time comparing myself to what others are doing.
+Self Doubt: I’ve had many times where I’ve thought my skills were not good enough or I’ve spent way too much time comparing myself to what others are doing.

 7. What are the three most important lessons you have learnt from your experiences so far?
 Can also be about yourself, not just the business aspect.

-Don’t give up.
-If you are passionate about something and you have the drive you can make it work.
-Success does come to those who have a good work ethic.
-I wouldn’t say I’m smart, but I do work hard and I believe that’s what has got me to where I am.
+Don’t give up: If you are passionate about something and you have the drive, you can make it work.
+Success comes to those who have a good work ethic.
+I wouldn’t say I’m smart, but I do work hard and I believe that’s what has gotten me to where I am.

-A few really good relationships can go a long way.
-The way I’ve obtained 90% of my clients is through word of mouth.
+Good relationships can go a long way: The way I’ve obtained 90% of my clients is through word of mouth.
 These relationships have built my businesses.

-8. What are your top marketing tools that you use (social media, google ads, email campaigns or other) and do they differ between the three companies?
+8. What are the top marketing tools that you use and do they differ between the three companies?

 I actually don’t really market Halo Creative anymore.
 It was a business I started in New Zealand and now I’m in Australia.
 It’s ready for a revamp but it’s not a priority right now.